Cemguish/azure-network-protocols/README.md

 <p>
 Now I will create a new  user/employee.
 Go to admins folder right click >  new > User.
-Fill in the necessary field.
+Fill in the necessary fields.
 Create a new employee for example named “Jane Doe” (same password) with the username of “jane_admin” / Cyberlab123!.
+Optional, Uncheck user must change password at next logon.
+For this project I wil check the password never expires.
+Hit next and finish.
 <img width="1671" height="954" alt="Add11" src="https://github.com/user-attachments/assets/7cb51008-8b2b-4e1d-9e49-c44f09b1b77e" />
 </p>